 - A. The Bylaw and these regulations shall apply to activities as follows and through two levels of reviews based on the amount of land to be disturbed or amount of increase or change in impervious area due to a proposed project: - (1) Administrative Land Disturbance Review is required for: - a.
-Any land-disturbing activity between 1,500 and 25,000 square feet where the surface slope/direction of flow is tributary to the Town right-of-way, roadways, or any component of a stormwater system; or, - b.
-Any increase or change in the impervious surface between 1,500 and 6,500 square feet. - (2) A Land Disturbance Permit is required for: - a.
-Any land-disturbing activity that will result in a cumulative disturbance of 25,001 square feet or more of land. - i.
-The development shall not be segmented to avoid compliance with this Bylaw.
-Segmentation is defined as one (1) or more divisions of land
+Any land-disturbing activity between 1,500 and 25,000 square feet; or, - b.
+Any increase or change in the impervious surface between 1,500 and 5,000 square feet. - (2) A Land Disturbance Permit is required for: - a.
+Any land-disturbing activity that will result in a cumulative disturbance of greater than 25,000 square feet of land. - i.
+Any land-disturbing activity, redevelopment, or development shall not be segmented to avoid compliance with this Bylaw.
+Segmentation is defined as one (1) or more divisions of land (i.e. Approval not

-(i.e. Approval not Required [ANR] Plans) that create buildable lots on any parcel or contiguous parcels of land held in common ownership or under common control on or after the effective date of this Bylaw, that cumulatively result in a disturbance of land of 25,000 square feet, even if the disturbance is conducted over separate phases, and/or by separate Owners.
+Required [ANR] Plans) that create buildable lots on any parcel or contiguous parcels of land held in common ownership or under common control on or after the effective date of this Bylaw, that cumulatively result in a disturbance of land greater than 25,000 square feet, even if the disturbance is conducted over separate phases, and/or by separate Owners.
 This section applies to proposals and divisions of land moving forward and shall not be retroactive.